 - Blend modes (such as 'multiply') are something difficult to slice because it's dependent on the layer(s) below it.
 Blend modes should not be used unless it is the intention for the object/layer using a blend-mode to merge with the content below it.

-- Create a typography layer.
-This usually involves a list of all typographic elements such as H1, H2, etc, Paragraph, Em, Italics, Strong, Lists, Form labels, Blockquote, etc. We can provide an example Typography layer /group if required.
+- (optional) We recommend creating a typography layer.
+This usually involves a list of all typographic elements such as H1, H2, etc., Paragraph, Italics, Strong, Lists, Form labels, Blockquote, etc. We can provide an example if required.

 - The dimension of your layout must be sized to the final desired width and height.
-The image width and height of the template you provide will become exactly the same on the web.
 In other words, send your template at 100% size.
-For example, if you send your design as 10,000px by 20,000px; it will appear this dimension in your browser!
+For example, if you send your design as 10,000px wide, it will appear as this dimension in your browser!

 - We recommend even numbers for width/height/layouts as it makes it much easier to divide in half evenly (for centering, and overall positioning).

-- A good place to better understand popular browser dimensions is the GlobalStats StatCounter found here:http://gs.statcounter.com/
+- A good place to better understand popular browser dimensions is the GlobalStats StatCounter.

-- The design should be in 72dpi (dots per square inch).
-Do not send templates to be sliced for web in vector format.
+- The design should be in 72dpi raster format.
+Do not send your entire design in vector format.

-- Some end-users do not have certain fonts on their computer that your design or layout may be using.
+- Some end-users do not have certain fonts on their computer which your design may be using.
 This can produce undesired results.
 As a safeguard, it is suggested to only use web-friendly fonts.
-A good site to verify safe fonts is:http://en.wikipedia.org/wiki/Core_fonts_for_the_Web .
+A good site to verify safe fonts is: Wikipedia's "Core Web Fonts" .

 If a unique font (non web-friendly) is necessary, a workaround can be to create the text as an image.
 It’s important to note that this can inhibit search-ability, unless extra programming is added.
 This will mean more production time required.